 Respiration rate will only be measured if you activate the Apple Watch 'sleep mode' when you go to bed.
 We describe this more below in the Setting Up section

-Respiration rate is the number of breathes you take each minute while sleeping.
-We use an abbreviation named BrPM, which stands for Breathes Per Minute
+Respiration rate is the number of breaths you take each minute while sleeping.
+We use an abbreviation named BrPM, which stands for Breaths Per Minute